Education & Teaching — Claiming Employer Negligence

-With the exception of slipping, tripping or falling – more typically associated with injuries – and chemical hazards, any one of these can cause mental anguish or physiological disorders and goes far in explaining why there is an estimated 129,000 cases of ill-health each year.
-The chemicals present as hazard can often develop into contact dermatitis, and other skin diseases.
+With the exception of slipping, tripping or falling and chemical hazards, any one of these can cause mental anguish or physiological disorders.
+It goes far in explaining why there are an estimated 129,000 cases of ill-health each year.
+The chemicals present as a hazard can often develop into contact dermatitis, and other skin diseases.

-There is also a growing number of cases being attributed asbestos exposure.
+There is also a growing number of cases being attributed to asbestos exposure.
 Many older buildings have been constructed with asbestos for fire-retardance.
-The asbestos is often safe if air-tight in its application, but there have been a number of cases of mesothelioma and other asbestos related illnesses, like lung disease, due to exposure from buildings contaminated, or poorly maintained, with the substance.
-To make matters worse, conditions like asbestosis can take years or even decades to manifest, and often appear as standard cold and flu symptoms beforehand, if you’re at all concerned about the risk of past exposure, speak to our team – we’re experts in handling asbestos claims.
+The asbestos is often safe if airtight in its application, but there have been a number of cases of mesothelioma and other asbestos related illnesses, like lung disease, due to exposure from buildings contaminated, or poorly maintained, with the substance.
+To make matters worse, conditions like asbestosis can take years or even decades to manifest.
+They often appear as standard cold and flu symptoms beforehand, if you’re at all concerned about the risk of past exposure, speak to our team — we’re experts in handling asbestos claims.

 If you’ve suffered ill-health or disease from your workplace and feel you have a case for employer negligence, contact our team.
 We can help evaluate your claim and can help you receive compensation on a no win, no fee* basis.
 We’re available on 08082391859 to answer your questions.